ledduh/30-Days-HTML/1st week/Readme.txt

 When creating a section on a page we use <div> or <section>
 Header can take any kind of html element
 <span> is used to group elements for styling
+<main> tag is used to wrap all the content

+Semantic elements have special meaning and describe this to the browser
+<article> <header> <nav>

+Metadata is information about a webpage that includes scripts, styles and data to assist the user and render the page